GloriaFriesen/dexcom-challenge/README.md

     * I needed to install this directly.
 Otherwise, my bundler could not install Capybara, which depends on Nokogiri, which depends on xcode commandline tools for installation.
 From the documentation, most people should not need to install it explicitly.
     * But, if you run into issues when installing Capybara via the Gemfile, try installing xcode: `$xcode-select --install`
   * Chromedriver
-    * This will run the tests in a Chrome browser.
-I needed a web driver to direct the tests toward a remote website.
-Selenium defaulted to Firefox which had issues connecting to the heroku app.
-Switching the default driver to Selenium-Chrome and installing Chromedriver worked beautifully.
     * install: `$ brew install chromedriver`
     * if you don't have homebrew, install it with the command `$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`